Pure silicon, CMOS compatible, 120 dB from 10 mm².

 A multitude of sound generating beams are moving inside a silicon chip according to an audio signal.
 They are arranged between a top and a bottom wafer.
 The sound is released through openings in the bottom and the lid.

 Each beam contains the „muscles“ that drive it.
 That approach allows for an incredible variety of designs – of the individual beams and the entire chip.

 120 dB from only 10 mm²

 Using the silicon chip’s volume minimizes its size and costs per device.
 Our goal is to achieve a sound pressure level of 120 dB with a chip area of only 10 mm².
-The microspeaker has no outer moving parts and therefore even works without an additional package.
+Our MEMS micro speakers have no outer moving parts and therefore even works without an additional package.

 Crystal Clear Sound by Electrostatic Actuation

 The sound generating beams consist of three electrodes.
 Between these electrodes, an electrostatic field causes a tiny movement.
 It is restricted to only 800 nm, which is one third of the gap between the electrodes.
 (A human hair’s diameter is roughly 75 times larger.)